romiluz13/mcp_context_engineering/docs/CORRECT_MCP_WORKFLOW.md

 ## 🎉 The Magic of MCP

 The beauty of MCP (Model Context Protocol) is that it makes the MongoDB Context Engineering intelligence available to ANY AI assistant, not just Claude Desktop.

-The AI assistant brings its own capabilities (code search, web search, implementation) and combines them with the MongoDB intelligence layer.
+**ROLE CLARITY:**
+- **MCP Server**: Stores/retrieves your personal patterns in MongoDB, provides research methodology, enforces project constitution
+- **AI Assistant**: Does the actual 30+ minute research, codebase analysis, web search, ULTRATHINK, implementation, and testing
+- **Result**: Original Context Engineering methodology enhanced with persistent memory and personal pattern learning

-This is why the CLI scripts can't work standalone - they're missing the AI's capabilities!
+This is why the CLI scripts can't work standalone - they're missing the AI's research and implementation capabilities!